HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/4 Licensing Overview.md

 There are several ways to find local exam sessions:

-1. **HamStudy.org**: Visit https://hamstudy.org/sessions to search for both in-person and online exam sessions.
+1. **HamStudy.org**: Visit [hamstudy.org/sessions](https://hamstudy.org/sessions) to search for both in-person and online exam sessions.
-2. **ARRL Website**: The American Radio Relay League (ARRL) maintains a list of exam sessions at https://www.arrl.org/find-an-amateur-radio-license-exam-session.
+2. **ARRL Website**: The American Radio Relay League (ARRL) maintains a list of exam sessions that you can find [on their website at www.arrl.org](https://www.arrl.org/find-an-amateur-radio-license-exam-session).
 3. **Local Amateur Radio Clubs**: Many clubs host regular exam sessions.
 Check with clubs in your area for upcoming dates.

 Remember that even if you find the exam session through HamStudy or another website they are usually just listing exam sessions for a specific team of Volunteer Examiners -- you need to contact that team directly with any questions.
 If you register for the exam via HamStudy.org, for example, you should receive a registration email that you can reply to in order to contact the VE team.